Meyer Lemon Bars

 • Garnish with very thin wedges of Meyer lemon if desired.

 Meyer lemon bars will last several hours out of the fridge, making them perfect for picnics or potlucks.
-If you’re not serving or eating them until the next day, it’s best to refrigerate them.
+If you’re not serving or eating them until the next day, it’s best to refrigerate them in an airtight container.

 You can also freeze lemon bars and they will keep for 3-4 months.
 The best way to freeze them is to cut them into squares and place them on a baking sheet.
 Freeze for one hour, then wrap each bar tightly in plastic wrap and place them all in a freezer bag.